abdollar/resque-bash/README.md

   $ resque-web --kill

+Why did you I make this ?
 Should this exist at all?
-Er.
-Probably not.
-Rails and Resque can be slow to start and using bash to do quick tasks is handy.
+Rails can be slow to start and using bash to do quick ops-esque tasks is handy.

-Note that this is calling redis-cli multiple times so it's starting and tearing down connections constantly and is not performant.
+Note that this is calling redis-cli multiple times so it's starting and tearing down sockets constantly and is not performant, though redis can handle a lot of abuse

-Your mileage is pretty bad with this tool, use it wisely.
+Your mileage will be bad with this tool, use it wisely.

 <a name='section_Contributing'></a>
 Contributing